Make the Most of Your Traditional IRA†

 - Points to Remember

 Investors have two options for their individual retirement accounts (IRAs).
 The first option is a traditional IRA, and the second option is a Roth IRA (named for the account's congressional sponsor), which features -- among other benefits -- the ability to receive tax-free earnings under certain circumstances.
-In this report, we'll discuss the features of the traditional IRA.
+In this section, we'll discuss the features of the traditional IRA.
 You may want to review material outlining the Roth IRA -- or talk to a financial planner -- before you make a decision as to which IRA is right for you.

 A traditional individual retirement account allows your investment earnings to grow tax-deferred until withdrawn, typically at retirement.
 Generally, if you have earned income or receive alimony, you can establish as many IRA accounts as you want prior to the tax year in which you reach age 70½.
 You may also have an IRA even if you participate in a qualified pension, profit-sharing, or other retirement plan.
 Your entire contribution may not be deductible on your income tax return, depending on your income and your eligibility for an employer-sponsored retirement plan.